loiane/crud-angular-spring/README.md

 - ✅ Java model class with validation
 - ✅ JPA repository
 - ✅ JPA Pagination
-- ✅ MySQL database (can you any database of your preference)
+- ✅ MySQL database (you can use any database of your preference)
 - ✅ Controller, Service, and Repository layers
 - ✅ Has-Many relationships (Course-Lessons)
 - ✅ Java 17 Records as DTO (Data Transfer Object)